MicrosoftDocs/entra-docs/docs/external-id/customers/concept-planning-your-solution.md

 - **Extending the authentication token claims**.
 External ID is designed for flexibility.
 You can use a custom authentication extension to add claims from external systems to the application token just before the token is issued to the application.
 Learn more about [adding your own business logic](concept-custom-extensions.md) with custom authentication extensions.

 - **Multifactor authentication (MFA)**.
 You can also enable application access security by enforcing MFA, which adds a critical second layer of security to user sign-ins by requiring verification via email one-time passcode.
-Learn more about [MFA for customers](concept-security-customers.md#multifactor-authentication-mfa).
+Learn more about [available MFA authentication methods](concept-security-customers.md#multifactor-authentication-mfa).

 - **Native authentication**.
 Native authentication enables you to host the user interface in the client application instead of delegating authentication to browsers.
 Learn more about [native authentication](concept-native-authentication.md) in External ID.